-Assessing the IMPACT of Urgent Measures in Protecting At-Risk Detainees in Latin-America (IMPACTUM)", is a large-scale research project funded by the European Research Council (ERC) and hosted at Ghent University (Belgium).
-The project is directed by Prof Dr Clara Burbano Herrera (Principal Investigator) and aims to examine the diverse impacts of urgent measures adopted by international human rights bodies to protect persons deprived of liberty in six Latin-American countries.
+Assessing the IMPACT of Urgent Measures in Protecting At-Risk Detainees in Latin America (IMPACTUM)", is a large-scale research project funded by the European Research Council (ERC) and hosted at Ghent University (Belgium).
+The project is directed by Prof Dr Clara Burbano Herrera (Principal Investigator) and aims to examine the diverse impacts of urgent measures (UMs) adopted by international human rights bodies to protect persons deprived of liberty in six Latin American countries.

-IMPACTUM core team is currently composed of five researchers coming from different disciplines, backgrounds and countries.
-They are Prof Dr Clara Burbano Herrera (Principal investigator), Ms Luna Negro, Ms Alberte Hansen, Ms Charlotte Vercammen and Mr German Parra.
-Furthermore, one additional researcher will soon be recruited.
+IMPACTUM's core team is currently composed of six researchers coming from different disciplines, backgrounds, and countries.
+They are Prof Dr Clara Burbano Herrera (Principal investigator), Ms Luna Negro, Ms Alberte Hansen, Ms Charlotte Vercammen, Ms Kate Murphy, and Mr German Parra.

-Experts in the fields of law, criminology and political science, they will bring to IMPACTUM an array of perspectives and experiences.
+Experts in the fields of law, criminology, and political science, bring to IMPACTUM an array of perspectives and experiences.

 IMPACTUM requires a broader understanding than is offered by a single discipline.
 International human rights law offers insight into the legal and human rights aspects of the topic, while criminology provides insights into society’s reaction to crime and detainees and real-world experience of the criminal justice system.
-The study of politics, policy-making and implementation will complement these perspectives and provide a richer contextual understanding of how UMs work on the ground.
+The study of politics, policy-making, and implementation complements these perspectives by providing a richer contextual understanding of how UMs work on the ground.

-The combination of academic backgrounds will enable us to conduct a truly interdisciplinary study and to forge a new way of looking at UMs, drawing on the strengths of the various group members to ensure creative and solution-oriented thinking (McConnell/Smith 2018).
+The combination of academic backgrounds enables us to conduct a truly interdisciplinary study and to forge a new way of looking at Urgent Measures, drawing on the strengths of the various group members to ensure creative and solution-oriented thinking.

-The host institution is Ghent University, and all team members will be affiliated with the Programme for Studies on Human Rights in Context, within the Human Rights Centre and the Department of European, Public and International Law of the Faculty of Law and Criminology.
+The host institution is Ghent University, and all team members are affiliated with the Programme for Studies on Human Rights in Context, within the Human Rights Centre, and the Department of European, Public and International Law of the Faculty of Law and Criminology.

 The research is made possible thanks to funding from the European Research Council (ERC) under the European Union’s Horizon 2021 research and innovation programme